Nditah/node-graphql-lesson-03/README.md

 ```

 You define the resolvers following the same structure as the GraphQL schema.
 Every field in the schema’s types has a corresponding resolver function whose responsibility is to return the data for that field in your schema.
-For example, the Query.enrollment() resolver will return the published posts by filtering the posts array.
+For example, the Query.enrollment() resolver will return the enrolled students by filtering the students array.

 Resolver functions receive four arguments: